 Women may also notice ADHD symptoms worsen before or during their periods when there’s a reduction in estrogen levels.

 “They feel like they’re in a fog and can’t get things done.
 They often feel depressed, anxious, and irritable,” adds Matlen, author of “The Queen of Distraction.”

-Clements, who has also received an ADHD diagnosis, notes that RSD “leads to intense emotional overwhelm and flooding when the person perceives or actually experiences rejection.”
+Clements, who has also received an ADHD diagnosis, notes that rejection sensitivity “leads to intense emotional overwhelm and flooding when the person perceives or actually experiences rejection.”

 “ADHD rarely travels alone,” says Matlen.
 It’s common for ADHD to co-occur with other mental health conditions.

 Whether you’re receiving treatment for anxiety or depression, on some days, due to the nature of these disorders, you may experience more intense ADHD symptoms.

 Even though bad ADHD days can be draining, they can also serve as valuable lessons, says Matlen.
 Consider identifying what adds to your bad days and come up with specific solutions.

 Of course, not every bad day can be prevented.
 But there are also helpful ways you can cope with severe ADHD symptoms.

 To better understand your bad days, consider tracking your symptoms and writing about your experiences.